Frequently Asked Questions:

 PLEASE NOTE: Only one application from a PI or Co-PI may be submitted to any given CRC program per competition round.
 If a faculty member submits a proposal as a PI, they cannot be listed as a Co-PI on another proposal within the same round of competition.

-FYAP award recipients are required to deliver a poster presentation of their research project at the Fall 2018 FYAP Workshop.
-Failure to fulfill this requirement will render the recipient ineligible for future CRC funding.
+FYAP award recipients are required to deliver a poster presentation of their research project at the Fall 2019 FYAP Workshop.
+Failure to fulfill this requirement will render the recipient ineligible for future CRC funding as either a PI or Co-PI.

-To request consideration of a revised budget, a Budget Amendment Request Form must be submitted via the No Cost Extension and Budget Amendment Submission page, along with a statement of justification for the requested changes.
+To request consideration of a revised budget, a Budget Amendment Request Form must be submitted via the Time Extension and Budget Amendment Submission page, along with a statement of justification for the requested changes.
 An example of a completed Budget Amendment form is available here.

-A Budget Amendment request may not be submitted after the fact, and all budget amendment requests must be submitted no less than thirty days prior to the award expiration date.
+A Budget Amendment request may not be submitted after the expense has occurred, and all budget amendment requests must be submitted no less than thirty days prior to the award expiration date.
 Budget Amendments are limited to no more than 2 per award.

-No cost extensions require the prior approval of the CRC.
-Any request and justification for a no cost extension should be submitted to the No Cost Extension and Budget Amendment Submission page no less than thirty days prior to the award expiration date.
+Time extensions require the prior approval of the CRC.
+Any request and justification for a time extension should be submitted to the Time Extension and Budget Amendment Submission page no less than thirty days prior to the award expiration date.
 The CRC will consider your request and will advise you of the outcome electronically.
 It is possible that the CRC may need to discuss this request with your Department Chair or Dean before rendering a decision.
 No more than 1 time extension is allowed per award.

 - CRC grant funds can only be used to support research and creative activity.

-- CRC grants may support a stipend for a student hired on a grant; matriculation and tuition fees cannot be paid for by CRC funds.
+- CRC grants may support a stipend for a student hired on a grant; matriculation and tuition fees cannot be paid for with CRC grant funds.

-- CHANGES TO PROJECT: The CRC approved the scope of work as submitted with the proposal.
+- The CRC approved the scope of work as submitted with the proposal.
 The written approval of the CRC is required prior to implementing any change to the scope of work.
 Actions likely to be considered a change of scope include, but are not limited to, the following:

-- Any change from the approved use of animals or human subjects, or
+- Any change from the approved use of animals or human subjects;

 - Transferring the performance of substantive programmatic work to a third party by contract or any other means.

-- BUDGET DEVIATIONS: The CRC approved the project budget as submitted with the proposal.
+- The CRC approved the project budget as submitted with the proposal.
 Budget deviations greater than 10% per budget line item (cumulatively) require the prior written approval of the CRC.

 - Budget revisions should be requested via a Budget Amendment Form.
 The Budget Amendment form, which can be downloaded from the Forms Portal, must be electronically signed by the PI and submitted via the CRC No Cost Extension and Budget Amendment Submission page.
 An example of a completed Budget Amendment form is available here.